Hannah and Her Sisters: Accolades

-National Society of Film Critics

 Legacy

 In 1986, Mad magazine satirized the film as "Henna and Her Sickos" which was written by Debbee Ovitz with art by Mort Drucker.

 In 2016, Olivia Wilde directed a live table reading of Hannah and Her Sisters at The New York Times' small and packed-out Times Center theatre.
 The cast included, Wilde as Hannah, Rose Byrne as Lee, Uma Thurman as Holly, Michael Sheen as Elliott, Bobby Cannavale as Mickey, and Salman Rushdie as Frederick with Maya Rudolph, Jason Sudeikis and Justin Long filling out the supporting parts.
 Questlove served as the musical director who cued the musical selections ranging from jazz renditions of the Great American Songbook to Bach.

 Soundtrack

+Note: not all of these selections appear on the soundtrack issued by MCA Records.